Multiple dihedrals v5.0.2

 Fix bug removing multiple dihedrals in main rtp entries

 The Gromacs-5.0 series has had a serious bug where pdb2gmx

 would only consider the first entry when several explicit

 bonds were listed for the same atoms in an RTP entry.
 Older

 topologies have worked fine.

-#1 Updated by Justin Lemkul about 2 years ago
+#1 Updated by Justin Lemkul over 5 years ago

 The commit you reference was not a functional change; it just modified an output message.